6 Innovation & Idea Management Software (2025 Comparison)

 All in all, HYPE offers four main modules:

-• Partnering — to uncover potential business opportunities and create strategic partnerships.
+• Partnering — used to uncover potential business opportunities and create strategic partnerships.

-• Projects — to create the actual workflows to manage the innovation portfolio (aka determine which ideas to act on and which ideas to revisit later), refine ideas, and bring valuable ideas to life.
-Teams can edit their workflow anytime, and making changes is simple; however, HYPE does not support multiple workflows, users have to adjust the workflow with each project.
+• Projects — used to create workflows that manage the innovation portfolio, determine which ideas to act on or revisit later, refine ideas, and bring valuable ideas to life.
+Teams can edit their workflow anytime, and making changes is simple.
+However, HYPE doesn’t support multiple workflows, so users must adjust the workflow with each project.

 In addition to their management solution (HYPE Enterprise Suite), they also offer Viima (listed below) — an idea management platform with features to collect and gather feedback on ideas.